Miguel Littin: Career

-Then he went to Nicaragua to make Alsino and the Condor, based on the novel Alsino by Pedro Prado.
-In 1981 he was a member of the jury at the 12th Moscow International Film Festival.
+He then went to Nicaragua to make Alsino and the Condor, based on the novel Alsino by Pedro Prado.
+Dean Stockwell played a supporting character.
+The film won multiple awards around the globe and was nominated for the Academy Award for Best International Feature Film.
+In 1981, he was a member of the jury at the 12th Moscow International Film Festival.

-After moving to Spain in 1984, Littin decided to enter Chile clandestinely to make a documentary that showed the condition of the country under the Pinochet regime.
-It was made the subject of Nobel Laureate Gabriel Garcia Marquez's book Clandestine in Chile: The Adventures of Miguel Littin.
+After moving to Spain in 1984, Littin decided to enter Chile clandestinely to make a documentary, "Acta General de Chile" that showed the condition of the country under the Pinochet regime.
+It was made the subject of Nobel Laureate Gabriel García Márquez's book Clandestine in Chile: The Adventures of Miguel Littin.
 This book chronicles his incognito escapades in Chile as he exposes the regime.

+His four-hour Documentary, "Acta General de Chile," was a big success around the world and won three top prizes at the Venice Film Festival, Fipresci, Spacio Libre del Autore, and the Golden Medal of the Italian Senate.

+In 1989-90, he made "Sandino" a spectacular European coproduction with Kris Kristofferson, Dean Stockwell, Angela Molina, and Joaquin de Almeida in the lead characters.

-He eventually returned to Chile where he continued to make films, among them Tierra del Fuego, based on the adventures of explorer Julius Popper; and Dawson, Isla 10, about a group of political prisoners sent to Dawson's Island during Pinochet's regime.
-Littin was the mayor of his home town in the center valley, Palmilla in 1992-94 and re-elected for the period 1996–2000.
+He eventually returned to Chile where he continued to make films, among them Tierra del Fuego, based on the adventures of explorer Julius Popper; Cannes Film Festival Official Selection and Dawson, Isla 10, about a group of political prisoners sent to Dawson's Island during Pinochet's regime.
+Rome Film Festival Official Competition.

+Miguel Littin was the mayor of his hometown in the central valley, Palmilla, from 1992 to 1994 and was re-elected for the period 1996–2000.

 His films Actas de Marusia and Alsino and the Condor were nominated by the Academy of Motion Picture Arts and Sciences for Best Film in a Foreign Language.
 Alsino and the Condor won the Golden Prize at the 13th Moscow International Film Festival.

-His 2005 film The Last Moon was entered into the 27th Moscow International Film Festival.
+His 2005 film The Last Moon was entered into the Seattle Film Festival, L.A.
+Film Festival,27th Moscow International Film Festival.